His brother-in-law Hal,

 for a cup of coffee

-and at his kitchen table,
+and at his kitchen table

-leafing through Hal's brochure,
+fingering Hal's brochure,

-smiling and saying, Look,
+smiling and saying, "Look,

 your credentials are impressive,